tlohmar/DedicatedNetworks/README.md

 ## Contributing
 * Meetings are held virtually <!-- for new API families request a meeting link from the LF admin team or replace the information with the existing meeting information (of the API family) -->
-    * Schedule: bi-weekly, Mondays, 10 AM CET (09:00 UTC, 08:00 UTC during European DST).
+    * Schedule: bi-weekly, Mondays, 10 AM CET (09:00 UTC).
 For date/time of the next meeting, see previous meeting minutes
     * [Registration / Join]() !!
 Update this link with your meeting registration/join link
     * Minutes: Access [meeting minutes](https://lf-camaraproject.atlassian.net/wiki/x/XIArAQ)
 * Mailing List